FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting Limerick City and County Council - 25th November 2024.md

 bringing it forward.
 The Members outlined the need to encourage more men to engage in

-various community based organisations that provide a space where men feel included and--- 18
+various community based organisations that provide a space where men feel included and
+---
+18

 safe.
 They stressed the importance of this matter, outlining how supporting these